Beyonder: Secret Wars II

-Deadpool Team-Up

-Long after the Secret Wars II crossover had ended, a Deadpool special featured the "Secret Wars II continues in this issue" corner tag that was used during that original storyline.
-In this issue, a younger, less-experienced Deadpool is hired by the Kingpin to kill the Beyonder.
-The flashback sequence ends with Deadpool chasing him into a portal with a footnote saying "to be continued in Secret Wars III".

 Kosmos and the Maker

-The tale of the Beyonder continues several years later when it is revealed that, in the distant past, the enigmatic Beyonders created pocket universes holding vast amounts of sentient energy.
+It is later revealed that, in the distant past, the enigmatic Beyonders created pocket universes holding vast amounts of sentient energy.
 Some are tapped into by various beings, including Skrulls and humans, to create reality-warping Cosmic Cubes.
-The Beyonder is told that this is his origin, but he is missing a containment vessel and the Molecule Man absorbed part of his energy.
-They merge and shape themselves into a Cube.
+The Beyonder is told that he is a Cube and that Molecule Man absorbed part of his energy.
+The two merge and shape themselves into a Cube.

-The Cube expels the Molecule Man from its form, returning him to Earth, and soon evolves into the cosmic being known as Kosmos.
-Kosmos takes on a female form and is tutored by Kubik, touring the universe with him.
-When the Molecule Man's lover Volcana leaves him, he becomes angry, extracts the Beyonder from Kosmos, and proceeds to attack him until Kubik intervenes.
+The Cube later expels the Molecule Man from its form, returning him to Earth, and evolves into the cosmic being Kosmos.
+Kosmos takes on a female form and is tutored by the Cosmic Cube Kubik, traveling the universe with him.
+When the Molecule Man's lover Volcana leaves him, he becomes angry, extracts the Beyonder from Kosmos, and attacks him until Kubik intervenes.

-At some unknown point, Kosmos becomes insane and assumes a mortal form, now calling itself the Maker.
-After the amnesiac Maker destroys a Shi'ar colony, the Imperial Guard imprison it in the interstellar prison called the Kyln.
+At some unknown point, Kosmos becomes insane and assumes a mortal form, calling itself the Maker.
+After the amnesiac Maker destroys a Shi'ar colony, the Imperial Guard imprison it in the Kyln.
 The Maker's madness takes control of several inmates but is finally subdued by Thanos and several of his allies among the prisoners.
-Thanos confronts the Maker, and, by refusing to reveal its origins at a critical juncture, manipulates it to psychically shut down its own mind.
-Thanos instructs the Shi'ar that the body should be kept alive but brain-dead, or the Beyonder essence would go free again.
+Thanos confronts the Maker and manipulates it into shutting down its own mind.

-In the "Annihilation" crossover story line, the Fallen One, a former Herald of Galactus under the control of Thanos, is sent to investigate the aftermath of the Kyln's destruction by the Annihilation Wave and ascertain the Beyonder's fate.
-The Fallen One finds the lifeless form of the Maker in the rubble, confirming the Beyonder's freedom.